Wilkes-Barre/Scranton Pioneers: Sale

 Shortly after the Pioneers lost ArenaCup X, owner Cosmo DeNicola announced that he had put the team up for sale.
 DeNicola, a resident of the Philadelphia area, cited his other business responsibilities and length of time away from home during the AF2 season as the reasons for putting the team on the market.
 He had hoped that an owner could be found in northeast Pennsylvania to keep the team in Wilkes-Barre and that an owner could be found in time to field a team for the 2010 season.
 No one was found to step in as owner, and the team announced that it was in the process of shutting down the team offices and would not field a team in 2010, though any potential investors were still encouraged to step up and begin negotiations to purchase the franchise.
 (As it would turn out, the entire league would disband in 2010, with several of its teams "moving up" into a reorganized, one-tier Arena Football League that year.)

 In popular culture

 In multiple episodes of the American television comedy, The Office, Michael Scott and other characters are seen wearing Wilkes-Barre/Scranton Pioneers sweatshirts and undershirts.
 The Office takes place in Scranton, Pennsylvania.
 Also in some episodes, the gold AFL football with the blue stripe is seen on some of the employees' desks.

+Return to Wilkes-Barre

+In 2024, arena football was set to Wilkes-Barre with the founding of the Wilkes-Barre/Scranton Mavericks, an Arena Football One expansion team.
+On February 14, 2025, it was announced that the Mavericks would no longer be included as a member of Arena Football One, prior to the organization's first game.